 Parents want to know: “Can someone else teach my child and still call it homeschooling?” and “My neighbor asked if I can homeschool his kids along with mine.
 Can I do that?”

 These families are seeking alternatives to the online instruction and social distancing restrictions being imposed by school districts across the country.
 And many are especially interested in sharing educational costs and responsibilities with other families by creating tiny co-ops and tutoring “pods.”

 Since education is (generally) regulated by each state, homeschooling laws and requirements are also decided by each state.
 That means every state does it their own way, so there isn’t one answer.

 And some states even have several ways that homeschooling can be structured—families can choose the option that best fits their circumstances and objectives.

-- What about co-ops, ukulele lessons, or a Shakespeare drama group?
-As long as you are your child’s primary teacher, your child is free to learn from someone else, one-on-one or in groups.
+So, as long as you are your child’s primary teacher, your child is free to learn from someone else, one-on-one or in groups

 Michigan’s nonpublic school option allows instruction by “another person chosen by the parent.”
 When the child’s teacher is not their parent, the state does require certain teacher requirements, annual notification, and other records upon request.

 Some states: “homeschooling” = parents + others can teach

 The details are important: While a few states allow parents to engage other people to teach their children, in some situations the number of families who are having their children taught by a shared instructor determine whether or not it’s homeschooling.